A melodic trip through dessert history

 Toro toro (melts in the mouth) — Chocolate

-It’s believed Dutch sailors introduced chocolate hundreds of years ago but it really caught on after World War II during the US occupation.
+It’s believed Dutch sailors introduced chocolate to Japan hundreds of years ago but it really caught on after World War II during the US occupation.
 American soldiers tossed it to smitten children.
 High-end chocolate stores boomed from the early 2000s.

 KitKats arrived in 1973 as a marketing dream, sounding like “Kitto katsuto” (“win for sure”).
 They became good luck charms, especially for exam students.
 Hundreds of zany flavours have included pineapple, soy sauce, sake, sports drink, aloe yoghurt, ginger ale and apple vinegar.